 The secret of happiness is that there is no secret.
 It’s all out in the open.
 You think, speak and act in a manner that fosters happiness and you’ll be increasingly happy.

-So, while there’s no secret of happiness, there are some guidelines.
+So, while there’s no secret to happiness, there are some guidelines.
 Here’s my two cents’ worth; five principles of happiness:

 The Fifth Principle.
-Read more on each principles here.
+Read more on each principle here.

 Contentment vs complacency/purpose of life

-So, are you going to keep living like you’ve always lived or are you going to find your mojo by devoting ten years to learning something you’d always wanted to.
+So, are you going to keep living like you’ve always lived or are you going to find your mojo by devoting ten years to learning something you’ve always wanted to?

 The clock is ticking and probably twenty, thirty, forty, fifty or more years of your life have already gone.
 Maybe you are satisfied with how life’s turned out or maybe you wanted to do or be something else.
 Well, it’s never too late to start.
 Let me ask you the most important question I alluded to earlier in the post.
 On what will you devote the next ten years of your life?
 Where are you going to invest the next 10,000 hours?
 Read more here.